revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/09-Services.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-At the NgModule level, using the `providers` field of the `@NgModule` decorator.
+At the NgModule level, use the `providers` field of the `@NgModule` decorator.
 In this scenario, the `UserService` is available to a**ll components, directives and pipes** declared in this NgModule.

 For example:
 ```ts